 Power BI Help!

 Power BI is a self-service business intelligence (BI) tool.
-This means that the recipient of a report can navigate, filter and analyze it himself.
-Of course this is a great thing, but only if the user knows what functionality a report contains.
+This means that the recipients of a report can navigate, filter, and analyze it themself.
+Of course, this is a great thing, but only if the user knows what functionality a report contains.

 This is exactly how we do it.

 Of course, you could simply integrate an additional page with instructions in text form in the report.
 But you don’t need a blog post for this.
-What I want to show you is much more awesome than just a little text.
+What I want to show you is much more intuitive than just text.

 1. Visual header tooltip

-In this visual includes a function called Chart Slider with which you can switch between different views.
-But not everyone knows that and that’s why there is a GIF in the Visual header tooltip, which shows how you can interact with this visual.
+This visual includes a function called Chart Slider with which you can switch between different views.
+But not everyone knows that, so there is a GIF in the Visual header tooltip, which shows how you can interact with this visual.

-How this can be set up is show in the following video.
+How this can be set up is shown in the following video.

 2. Help Menu

 The question mark in the top right corner is known from almost every software and it is common knowledge that you can find help there.
-In this report, a click on the question mark opens a help menu in which you can look at various tips.
+In this report, clicking the question mark opens a help menu in which you can look at various tips.